dnsimple/dnsimple-support/content/articles/redirector.markdown

 ## HTTPS redirects

 The DNSimple redirector supports HTTPS redirects.
-In order to enable it, please:
+In order to enable it:

-  1. Add an [`URL` record](/articles/url-record) to your domain
+  1. Add a [`URL` record](/articles/url-record) to your domain
-  1. Issue a [SSL Certificate](/articles/ssl-certificates) for the same domain
+  1. Issue an [SSL Certificate](/articles/ssl-certificates) for the same domain

 Incoming HTTPS requests will be handled automatically with that SSL certificate: